trobrock/trobrock.github.io/_posts/2020-07-31-change-my-mind.md

 You see this whole meme is funny because we watch so many people hold opinions unchanging, even with an abundance of information to the contrary.
 That's funny, but what about when it's you?
 The thing this meme leans on is the fact that our culture is one of closed minds.
-It's normal, and is many cases, encouraged to hold hard opinions.
+It's normal, and often times encouraged to hold hard opinions.
 I've definitely been guilty of this far too many times on far too many things.

 But, why is holding a hard opinion a bad thing?
 Well, it's not necessarily, but holding it without also searching for contradicting information or being willing to accept new information is.
 Imagine if society never changed their minds given new information...
 We'd still believe the world was flat.
-_Yes that's an intentional [joke](https://en.wikipedia.org/wiki/Flat_Earth#Modern_flat-Earthers)._
+_Yes, that's an intentional [joke](https://en.wikipedia.org/wiki/Flat_Earth#Modern_flat-Earthers)._

 In all seriousness though, one of the things I believe has helped me grow as a person is the focus on trying to search out contradicting information to my opinions.
 When I have a political opinion, I